pc4covid19/pc4covid19/README.md

 **This model will be continually refined with input from the community, particularly experts in infectious diseases.
 The validation state will be updated as this progresses.**

 ## Release summary:
+### 4.0:
+Updates to the core model.
+The Cell Types tab now shows "flattened" versions of the cell types, instead of the hierarchical version in v3.
+The Out:Plots tab now has an additional "Extra analysis" plot and provides a dropdown menu of options.
+The widgets have been rearranged to accommodate.
+The Animate tab has been removed.

 ### 3.2:
 Updates to the core model; nothing new in the GUI.